shanepsorensen/Modern-Day-Constitution/README.md

-# The Modern Day Consitution
+# The Modern Day Constitution

 A modern day revision to the constitution created by the people, for the people.